fergal92/pp2-surf-s-up/README.md

 Yellowtail: A playful, bouncy script font that brings to mind tropical cocktails and palm trees.
 Use it for logos, titles, or short phrases.

 Kalam: A hand-drawn, casual font with a handwritten feel.
-It works well for body text in a tropical-themed design .
+It works well for body text in a tropical-themed design.
 ### Wireframes
 #### Mobile Wireframes
 ![Surf shop](readme-media/mobile-surf-shop.png)